-How to keep Your Blended Learning Engaging Longterm
+How to Ensure Your Blended Learning Is Engaging

-1. Self-paced learning allows learners to go through the course content as quickly or as slowly as they desire at their convenience.
-The role of the instructor during the course is to
+- Self-paced learning allows learners to go through the course content as quickly or as slowly as they desire.
+The role of the instructor during the course is to:

-2. The virtual classroom is the space for direct interaction between a teacher and students during the blended online training.
-Make sure that you use it in the best way possible – it should build on the self-paced activities thus improving the quality of your course.
-During the web-conferencing sessions the instructor should:
+- The virtual classroom is the space for direct interaction between a teacher and students during blended online training.
+Make sure that you use it in the best way possible—it should build on the self-paced activities thus improving the quality of your course.
+During the web conferencing sessions, the instructor should:

-- Provide positive feedback – this increases student motivation.
+- Provide positive feedback as this increases student motivation

-- Plan some time answering your students’ questions at the end of each session.
+- Plan some time to answer your students’ questions at the end of each session

-- Encourage the students to share and practice what they have learned independently and focus on the aspects that are most useful to the particular group.
+- Encourage students to share and practice what they’ve learned independently and focus on the aspects that are most useful to the particular group

-- Have fun – jokes and laughter in the virtual classroom foster the sense of belonging to the entire learning community.
+- Have fun—jokes and laughter in the virtual classroom foster a sense of belonging to the entire learning community

-3. Flexible consultations and office hours – You can schedule a virtual classroom session ad hoc if you see that your students are raising similar questions about the course’s content or its delivery.
+- Flexible consultations and office hours: You can schedule an ad hoc virtual classroom session if you see that your students are raising similar questions about the course’s content or its delivery.

 This is a great opportunity to clarify any issues that individual participants or the entire group may be having.
 It will also give you valuable feedback and allow you to improve your course instructions.
 If you work with a larger number of learners, you can divide them into smaller groups and plan a virtual classroom session with each group.

-4. Assessment activities – Moodle™ LMS provides tools for quizzes, assignments, automated verification of results, peer assessment, etc. VEDAMO’s Virtual Classroom allows the teacher to conduct exams face-to-face in real time, include more interactive tasks, and have a higher level of control.
+- Assessment activities: Moodle™ LMS provides tools for quizzes, assignments, automated verification of results, peer assessment, etc. VEDAMO’s Virtual Classroom allows the teacher to conduct exams face-to-face in real time, include more interactive tasks, and have a higher level of control.
 Additionally, you can use the assessment outcomes to update and improve your blended online course.